The Stars Fill Infinity

-When Chessy makes a foolish choice that puts her on the radar of a deadly and determined police officer, she finds herself asking hard questions.
+But when Chessy makes a foolish decision in defence of someone she loves, she puts herself on the radar of a deadly and determined law officer and finds herself asking hard questions.
 She is willing to die, but is she willing to forgive?
 She is willing to sacrifice everything, but she is willing to show mercy to those who have hurt her most?

 When Infinity is Empty